 You’ll want to know what type of skin you have.
 Perhaps you already know, but if not here is a handy tool I found for you to use to discover your skin type: http://www.wikihow.com/Determine-Your-Skin-Type

 Knowing your skin type is useful in choosing which carrier oils will make up your oil cleanse.
 Adding essential oils is like icing on the cake!
 You can seriously customize this concept to really fit the goals you have for your skin!
 Let me give you a few examples.

 - Oily Skin Lemon or Lime & Tea tree

 - Dry Skin Helichrysum, Sandalwood, Carrot Seed and/or Patchouli

 - Synergies we offer several synergies that may be useful for skin preparations.
 Click this link to see them: Therapeutic Synergies

 None of these ratios or recipes are set in stone.
 You may have to experiment a little in order to find what works well for your skin.
 Always make a small “batch” in order to see how it works, then you can scale up or change as needed.
-In order to learn more about carrier oils, check out this post: Which Carrier Oil is Best for Me?
+In order to learn more about carrier oils, check out this post: Carrier Oils – The Other Part of the Equation.
 This will guide you in choosing carrier oils that suit your needs.
 Other great posts like DIY Facial Serum and Beauty Masks have helpful recipes that you may consider using to customize your carrier oil blend.

 So once you’ve made your oil cleanse you’ll follow these step to use it: